qqrm/autotemp/README.md

 ## Automated Build and Release

-A GitHub Actions workflow builds the extension whenever a tag starting with `v` is pushed.
+A GitHub Actions workflow builds the extension whenever a tag is pushed, a release is published, or the workflow is triggered manually.
 The pipeline uses `web-ext` to package the code and publishes the resulting `.xpi` file as an artifact of the corresponding GitHub Release.
-You can also trigger the workflow manually via the **Run workflow** button in the Actions tab.
+You can also start the workflow manually from the **Actions** tab.

 ## Pull Request Checks